wizzat/arsimto/README.md

 See how things look so far with an "arsimto list" command:

-    arsimto list Pools/switch01/
+    arsimto ls Pools/switch01/
     server01
     server02
     server03

-Try also "arsimto list Assets" - this will list every asset you have.
+Try also "arsimto ls Assets" - this will list every asset you have.

 Let's connect up those servers to the switch.
 And while we're at it, add "db" and "www" pools.
 And why not?
 Put rack01 into dc01 and switch01 into rack01.